A Unique Professional Development Opportunity for Teachers

 Regular activities include: Interaction with guest writers who are published authors, demonstrations of teaching best practices (by teacher participants), discussion of common texts, and time to focus on your own writing and work with a writing group.

 Institute fellows will complete three pieces of self-sponsored writing (memoir, poetry, teaching statement, short story, digital story, This I Believe, etc.).
 One of these three pieces should relate to the teaching profession.

 As a member of this exciting and imaginative program, you can earn up to six University of Colorado graduate credits that can be applied toward a master's degree in English or Education with an advisor's approval.
 (The cost of credit is based on the CU Denver Graduate Tuition Schedule for the College of Liberal Arts and Sciences.)

 We pay participants a small stipend to offset parking costs, travel fees, and institute materials that you purchase.
 The stipend may fluctuate from year to year, depending on our program's funding.
-The 2015 stipend is $300.00.
+The 2016 stipend will be $350.00.

 We hope to receive applications from teachers who specialize in varying content areas, who teach a variety of grade levels (K through college), and who define themselves as life-long learners.
 We are also eager to receive applications from people of color who meet the criteria above.

 Please contact Nicole.Piasecki@ucdenver.edu with questions or call the DWP office at 303-556-8394.